MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/actions.md

 2. Add checklist items, as many as required, by clicking **Add another item**.

-3. After you have added all checklist items, click or tap **Next**.
+3. After you have added all checklist items, select or tap **Next**.

 4. On **Action preferences** page, tap the boxes to select if you would want the users to:

    - Edit checklist items on app after the checklist has been sent on the group.

    - Add verification step.
-This can be required in cases where one of the group members is supposed to verify all completed checklist items before it is finally submitted.
+This can be required in cases where one of the group members is supposed to verify all completed checklist items before it's finally submitted.

 ### For Feedback or Announcement template

 1. Do relevant customizations on Response view, Immersive view, and Chat view.

-2. After you are done, click **Submit**.
+2. After you're done, select **Submit**.
 People can now see the detail page of the new Action; however, it’s still a draft.

 3. To make the Action live, you need to publish it.
 Read more about [how to publish an Action](/kaizala/actions/publish#steps-to-publish-an-action).